The ICO exists to empower you through information.

 What are the rules on qualified website authentication certificates?

-Qualified website authentication certificates must include all of the details listed in annex IV of the UK eIDAS Regulation, including the advanced electronic signature or seal of the qualified trust service provider issuing the certificate.
+Qualified website authentication certificates must include all of the details listed in annex IV of UK eIDAS, including the advanced electronic signature or seal of the qualified trust service provider issuing the certificate.